Navigation

 • Try to reduce the amount of food waste you create.
 Use leftover food to make other meals and freeze any extra portions if you make too much.

-• Try to buy your food locally and seasonally if you can.
+• If you can, buy your food locally and seasonally.

 How can I make sure I’m eating a healthy diet?

-Most nutrients are available in plant-based diets.
-But you may need to make sure you get enough protein if you reduce the amount of meat in your diet.
+You can get all of the nutrients you need in a plant-based diet.
+But some nutrients can be more difficult to get from plant-based foods.
+For example, you may need to make sure you get enough protein if you reduce the amount of meat in your diet.
 Try including meat alternatives, pulses, quinoa, nuts, seeds, tofu and tempeh.
-And remember, a sustainable diet doesn’t have to be totally vegan or vegetarian.
+And remember, a sustainable diet doesn’t have to be vegan or vegetarian.

-If you’re eating less dairy, make sure the alternatives you choose are fortified.
+If you’re eating less dairy, make sure the alternatives you choose are fortified (have added nutrients).
 Check the label and choose products with added calcium.
-Some dairy alternatives are also fortified with vitamins B12, B2 and D.
+Some dairy alternatives are also fortified with vitamins B12, B2 and D. For example, you could try fortified oat and soya drinks or yoghurts.

 Are there one or two changes I could make to get started?

 • Grow something.
-It could be herbs in a pot, tomatoes on a patio or a small plot in your yard.
+It could be herbs in a pot, tomatoes on a patio or a small vegetable patch in your garden.
 Growing things gives you a greater understanding of what it takes to create food.
-It also gives you a source of food that doesn’t require any transport to get to your plate.
+It also gives you a source of food that doesn’t need any transport to get to your plate.

 Specialist Dietitians, Cromwell Hospital